nfragav/showgify.js/README.md

 ### Setting a URL :globe_with_meridians:

+To be a true showgifier, you must be able to slide through GIFs in your smartphone.
+For this, lifting a URL will come handy.
 To lift in an easy way a URL, you can use Visual Studio Code's port forwarding feature for local services.
 You just [install Visual Studio Code](https://code.visualstudio.com/download) and follow [this guide](https://code.visualstudio.com/docs/editor/port-forwarding).
 Take into account that the `npx serve` command being used is the same as running this project's server.

-All you need to *showgify* is installing into your computer `Node v22.0` and have a general purpose browser to manually show the `index.html` file at the `display/` folder.
-Also, if you're keen on controlling the display through a browser, installing `VSCode` will surely do it.
-Whereas, the instructions are the following, for each OS:

 ## Features and [API documentation](docs/api_documentation.md) :page_facing_up:

 Given that for the moment this is a little project, the API documentation will be shown in [a file in this same repository](docs/api_documentation.md).

-For the moment, this project consists in a single-direction slider of GIFs via an HTML file.
-The project includes a server that provides an API the following urls: `/next`, `/current`.
-With these functions, you can get the name of the current GIF file being displayed and command the server to slide to the next GIF, changing the file displayed at `display/index.html`.
+For the moment, this project consists in a display of GIFs via an HTML file, controlled through a slider in a web API.
+The project includes a server that provides an API with the following urls: `/current`, `/previous` and `/next`.
+With these functions, you can get the name of the current GIF file being displayed, command the server to slide to the previous GIF in `display/gifs` folder and also command the server to slide to the next one.
+These two last features will change the file displayed at `display/index.html`.

 ## Weaknesses 📉

 The weaknesses that could be tackled to make this project better are the following:
 - Needs a browser to open `display/index.html` file.
-It could possibly be solver by installing a low-demanding browser or adding a visual feature via `node`.
+It could possibly be solved by installing a low-demanding browser or adding a visual feature via `node`.
 Any solution must be reached without using `npm` or any package manager of node.
 - Project could be achieved with less hardware than a computer.
 - Security issues regarding URL haven't been addressed.
-- It requires managing a URL, which can complicate things.
-Other technologies such as Bluetooth could achieve the same purpose.
+- It requires managing a URL and using HTTP, which can make things complicated.
+Other technologies such as Bluetooth could achieve the same purpose in a more local way, without exposing your computer.

-## Next Steps :memo:

-- Find a cheap board compatible with a decent size display to make the setup of the project.
-- Create a `/previous` method to slide to the previous GIF of the list, at `display/gifs/` folder.